umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

        you should read the response as all 00 00 00 00 no matter the command you send until you allow the SPI_RESET to float once more.

 14. If it is not already, set SW5 2^nd^ switch to **OFF** (takes regulator out of pulsed mode).
-15. Disconnect everything from the board (excluding the jumpers placed on **`J22`**), and place colored stickers on the board near the CCM connectors to indicate which
+15. Switch off the power and disconnect everything from the board (excluding the jumpers placed on **`J22`**), and place colored stickers on the board near the CCM connectors to indicate which
 CCMs were used on the board during the QA.

 19. Make sure you update the